-Classification (symbols, risk and safety phrases) of plant protection products is -among other factors- based on the intrinsic human toxicological properties of the active substance.
+Classification (symbols, hazard and precautionary statements) of plant protection products is -among other factors- based on the intrinsic human toxicological properties of the active substance.
 The criteria used for classification and labelling of an active substance are described in Regulation (EC) No 1272/2008.